Child Sexual Exploitation

 - Victim Support - Victim Support is the national charity which helps people affected by crime.
-They provide free and confidential support to help you deal with your experience, whether or not you report the crime.
+They provide free and confidential support to help you deal with your experience, whether you report the crime or not.

 You can download and display the campaign posters CSE Campaign Posters (pdf) or by clicking on the posters below.

 You can download leaflets for children and young people, parents and carers and professionals here:

 You can find out more about operation HALO.